+TITLE XI

-TITLE XI: THE MEDIATOR OF THE REPUBLIC
+THE MEDIATOR OF THE REPUBLIC

-An organ of mediation denominated "the Mediator of the Republic" is instituted.
+An organ of mediation denominated "the Mediator [Mediateur] of the Republic" is instituted.

 The Mediator of the Republic is an independent administrative authority, invested with a mission of public service.
 It receives instructions from no authority.

-The Mediator of the Republic is appointed by the President of the Republic, for a non-renewable mandate of six years, after the advice of the President of the National Assembly.
-He can be terminated in his functions, before the expiration of this time period, in case of incapacity declared by the Constitutional Council seized by the President of the Republic.
+The Mediator of the Republic is appointed by the President of the Republic, for a non-renewable mandate of six years, after [the] opinion of the President of the National Assembly.

+He can be terminated in his functions, before the expiration of this time period, in case of incapacity declared by the Constitutional Council referred [to the matter] by the President of the Republic.

-The Mediator of the Republic cannot be prosecuted, arrested, detained or judged because of the opinions or acts emitted by him in the exercise of his functions.
-The functions of the Mediator of the Republic are incompatible with the exercise of any political function, of any public office and of any professional activity.
+The Mediator of the Republic may not be prosecuted, investigated, arrested, detained or judged because of the opinions or of the acts emitted by him in the exercise of his functions.

+The functions of the Mediator of the Republic are incompatible with the exercise of any political function, of any other public employment and of any professional activity.